cscorley/dissertation/chapters/5_discussion/3_combo.md

 ### \ctwoq

-As we saw in \cone, it seems feasible to use a single model for two tasks, but the choice of corpus construction seems most critical.
-In \ctwo, we explore further just how critical those choices may be.
-Indeed, we see in our results in Section \ref{sec:combo-results} that choice of text source is significant in all but one subject system for each task, or two insignificant results.
+As I saw in \cone, it seems feasible to use a single model for two tasks, but the choice of corpus construction seems most critical.
+In \ctwo, I explore further just how critical those choices may be.
+Indeed, I see in the results in Section \ref{sec:combo-results} that choice of text source is significant in all but one subject system for each task, or two insignificant results.

-Our changeset corpus sweep was completed on four elements: additions $(A)$ context $(C)$, messages $(M)$, and removals $(R)$.
+The changeset corpus sweep was completed on four elements: additions $(A)$ context $(C)$, messages $(M)$, and removals $(R)$.
 Figure \ref{fig:diff} shows these four elements.
 Intuitively, it makes sense to always include additions, as they represent the new words (code) that represent the code that was being